domcke-lab/base-python-project/README.md

 You should see all green and '3 passed'.
 If you see red or error messages, something is not set up correctly.
 Don't be afraid to just delete the whole project directory and start over fresh.

 ### Commit your updated project to git
-Now that your project is all set up, you should commit it to git.
-1. If you are starting from a copy of this project, rather than a git fork, you should turn it into a git repository with `git init` or use GUI in vscode source control tab.
-1. Commit the initial state of the project (`git add .; git commit -m 'first commit` or use GUI in vscode source control tab.)
+Now that your project is all set up, you should commit it to git with `git add .; git commit -m 'first commit` or use GUI in vscode source control tab.

 ## General Development Best Practices
 - Use branches when you try new ideas so you can go back if something breaks (`git checkout -b NAME-FOR-YOUR-BRANCH`).